wimblerobotics/wifi_logger_visualizer/README.md

 ### **Capturing Wifi Data**

-To run the **wifi_logger_node.py**, you can use the provided launch file:
+To run the **wifi_logger_node.py** on your robot, you can use the provided launch file:
 ```bash
 ros2 launch wifi_logger_visualizer wifi_logger.launch.py
 ```

-The Wifi Logger node uses the **iwconfig** application to capture The bit rate, link quality and signal strength from the onboard wifi device.
+The Wifi Logger node uses the **iwconfig** application to capture the bit rate, link quality and signal strength from the onboard wifi device.
 It requires odometry data to be published so that it can associate a location with the captured wifi data.
 If GPS location data is also being published, it will capture the GPS location as well.
+The odometry data will normally come from the motor driver on your robot, and you will usually be running the Nav2 stack

 The data is always written to the SQLite database.
 You can also specify that the data should be published as one or two ROS topics as well.